petermikeska67/NHDS/README.md

 - Auto-detects your local `/24` subnet (or target a custom CIDR).
 - Concurrently pings hosts to determine reachability and latency.
 - Filters out inactive addresses so you only see discovered devices.
-- Resolves hostnames, fetches MAC addresses from ARP, and maps vendors via OUI prefixes.
+- Resolves hostnames, fetches MAC addresses from ARP, and maps vendors via OUI prefixes (with automatic lookups against macvendorlookup.com when needed).
 - Renders a Rich-powered table with online/offline status indicators.
 - Ships with a minimalist Flask web UI for ad-hoc scans and per-host ping tests.
 - Optional live refresh mode for continuous monitoring.